imfelix/imfelix.github.io/source/articles/2016-12-11-how-about-your-fancy-css.html.markdown

 *To the team, volunteers, behind-the-scenes crew, sponsors, everyone involved with organising the conference.
 Thank you for making [#cssconfau16](//twitter.com/search?q=%23cssconfau16&src=tyah) such an awesome event.
 Great food.
 Cool drinks.
 Cozy atmosphere.
 Rad swag bags.
 Mind-blowing talks.
 Also, making the event accessible for a temporary-disabled person like myself.
 You all did an amazing job pulling it off.*

 *To my lovely company, [NetEngine](http://netengine.com.au/).
 Thank you for sending me to the event!*

+### More Post on CSSConfAu
+*Easy Wins with Accessibility — Talk by Ally Palanzi.
+[Check it out here.](//medium.com/@imfelix/easy-wins-with-accessibility-8ab454324309)*

 <hr class="dotted-divider">